QTC-IQAC/NEMAT/README.md

 ```

 This will take some minutes, be patient!
 On the other hand, having *[lovoalign](https://m3g.github.io/lovoalign/)* installed is recommended.
 If not, small molecules can be aligned manually or with any other software.
 For example, if the molecule contains rings, a program for aligning is provided that relies on _RDkit_.

+>[!NOTE]
+>Make sure that all runfiles inside the NEMAT have execution permits.
+Use `chmod 777 NEMAT/*` if it is not the case.

 # 2. Input preparation